devcode1981/File-Provider-Storage/doc/howto/auto_devops/tips_and_troubleshooting.md

 - One can run manual Helm commands from your local machine and communicate to our remote Tiller running on GKE.
 Check our [Useful Commands - Talking to Tiller](./useful_commands.md#talking-to-tiller) to know how to achieve it.

+###Configuration for Auto DevOps base domain

+Please refer to the [Auto DevOps Base Domain](https://docs.gitlab.com/ee/topics/autodevops/#auto-devops-base-domain) to learn more about it.

 ## Development using localhost instead

 Consider not using the internet-facing URL for non Auto DevOps flows,